 - Music Theory tuition is $110 for the year.

-- Fall term classes will take place online.
+- Classes for the full 2020-21 season will take place online.

 - New – Online Music Theory Classes are open to students in all ensembles.
 Enrollment in an MYS ensemble is not required to enroll in Music Theory Classes